Project-Counter/cop5/source/07-processing/03-counting-unique-items.rst

 For the purpose of COUNTER metrics, an item is the typical unit of content being accessed by users, such as articles, book chapters, book segments, whole books (if delivered as a single file), and multimedia content.
 The item MUST be identified using the unique ID which identifies the work (e.g. chapter or article) regardless of format (e.g. PDF, HTML, or EPUB).
 If no item-level identifier is available, then use the item name in combination with the identifier of the parent item (i.e. the article title + ISSN of the journal, or chapter name + ISBN of the book).

+The method for counting book usage in R5.1 at the item level is different than it was in R5.
+In R5.1, a Unique_Item_Investigation or Unique_Item_Request MUST be counted for each item (Book_Segment) that is used, where book content is available as Book_Segments.

+* Where books are available as separate Book_Segments, a Unique_Item_Request MUST be counted for each Book_Segment a user elects to download.
+* Where books are available as separate Book_Segments and as whole-book downloads, a Unique_Item_Request MUST be counted for each Book_Segment when a user elects to download the whole book as a single file.
+* Where books are only available as whole-book downloads (i.e. there are no Book_Segments), only 1 Unique_Item_Request MUST be counted.

+To illustrate: PDFs for twelve chapters are downloaded within a single book in a single session.
+In R5.1 this must be reported as 12 Unique_Item_Requests and 1 Unique_Title_Request, where in R5 the same usage would be reported as 1 Unique_Item_Request and 1 Unique_Title_Request.
+This change has been introduced to allow more accurate comparisons of usage across Data_Types, while retaining the ability to accurately compare book usage across platforms through the unique title metrics.

 The rules for calculating the unique item counts are as follows:

 If multiple transactions qualifying for the Metric_Type in question represent the same item and occur in the same user-sessions, only one unique activity MUST be counted for that item.